igowthaman/greeny/README.md

 #### 🚀 View at : https://igreeny.pythonanywhere.com
 - 👋 Hi, Greeny is a web application project
 - 🏬 For Google My Business Management
-- 💻 Developed using Django and Google My Business Api
+- 💻 Developed using Django and Google My Business API's